ansible/awx-logos/TRADEMARKS.md

 You may use the Word Marks, but not the Logos, to describe the software’s origin, that is, that the code you are distributing is a modification of our software.
 You may say, for example, "this software is derived from the source code from the AWX Project."

 Of course, you can place your own trademarks or logos on software to which you have made substantive modifications, because by modifying the software, you have become the origin of the modified software.
-In that case, you should not use the “official” flag for your compilation (see 5.2.1).
+In that case, you should not use the "official" flag for your compilation (see 5.2.1).

 #### 5.1.3 Statements about compatibility, interoperability or derivation